japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-EventTimeWatermark.md

 When requested for the <<output, output attributes>>, `EventTimeWatermark` logical operator goes over the output attributes of the <<child, child>> logical operator to find the matching attribute based on the <<eventTime, eventTime>> attribute and updates it to include `spark.watermarkDelayMs` metadata key with the <<delay, watermark delay>> interval (<<getDelayMs, converted to milliseconds>>).

-`EventTimeWatermark` is resolved (_planned_) to <<spark-sql-streaming-EventTimeWatermarkExec.adoc#, EventTimeWatermarkExec>> physical operator in <<spark-sql-streaming-StatefulAggregationStrategy.adoc#, StatefulAggregationStrategy>> execution planning strategy.
+`EventTimeWatermark` is resolved (_planned_) to <<spark-sql-streaming-EventTimeWatermarkExec.md#, EventTimeWatermarkExec>> physical operator in <<spark-sql-streaming-StatefulAggregationStrategy.md#, StatefulAggregationStrategy>> execution planning strategy.

 [NOTE]
 ====
-`EliminateEventTimeWatermark` logical optimization rule (i.e. `Rule[LogicalPlan]`) removes `EventTimeWatermark` logical operator from a logical plan if the <<child, child>> logical operator is not streaming, i.e. when <<spark-sql-streaming-Dataset-operators.adoc#withWatermark, Dataset.withWatermark>> operator is used on a batch query.
+`EliminateEventTimeWatermark` logical optimization rule (i.e. `Rule[LogicalPlan]`) removes `EventTimeWatermark` logical operator from a logical plan if the <<child, child>> logical operator is not streaming, i.e. when <<spark-sql-streaming-Dataset-operators.md#withWatermark, Dataset.withWatermark>> operator is used on a batch query.

 [source, scala]
 ----